bdraco/index-503/README.md

 This will produce a `musllinux-index` directory with a PEP 503 index symlinked to the original directory without disturbing the original directory.

+Running this again will replace the original index and delete the old index in an atomic manner.

+The caller is responsible for ensuring that there are no simultaneous executions.

 ## Installation

 Install this via pip (or your favourite package manager):